 Category: Mardi Gras at Seymour Centre

-Shane has fled his family and is seeking refuge in Kings Cross.
-Confused and naïve, he struggles to reconcile himself with events from his past.
+Shane has fled his family and is seeking refuge in Sydney's Kings Cross.
+Confused and naive, Shane struggles to reconcile himself with events from his past.
 But how can he move on when he can't even use laundry powder?
 Directed by Daniel Lammin (Master Class at the Hayes Theatre), this timely new production features a stellar cast – AACTA and Logie winner Simon Burke (Griffin Theatre’s The Homosexuals and Foxtel’s Devil’s Playground), recent Helpmann Award winner Guy Simon (Belvoir’s Jasper Jones), and Wil King (The Production Company’s La Cage aux Folles).

 Showtimes - 14 Feb – 2 Mar